-The amount of per share dividend recognized as distributions to equity shareholders for the year ended March 31, 2016 and March 31, 2015 was Rs 23 and Rs 17 respectively.
+The amount of per share dividend recognized as distributions to equity shareholders for the period ended September 30, 2016, year ended March 31, 2016 and March 31, 2015 was Rs 3, Rs 23 and Rs 17 respectively.

-The Board of Directors at its meeting held on April 18, 2016 have recommended a final dividend of 30% (Rs 3 per equity share (after bonus issue) of par value Rs 10 each).
-The proposal is subject to the approval of shareholders at the Annual General Meeting to be held on July 19, 2016, and if approved, would result in a cash outflow of approximately Rs 504, inclusive of corporate dividend tax of Rs 103 b) Retained earnings c) Share based payment reserve
+The Board of Directors at its meeting held on April 18, 2016 had recommended a final dividend of 30% (Rs 3 per equity share of par value Rs 10 each).
+The proposal was approved by shareholders at the Annual General Meeting held on July 19, 2016, this has resulted in a cash outflow of Rs 589, inclusive of corporate dividend tax of Rs 86.
+Also, the Board of Directors at its meeting held on October 21, 2016 have recommended an interim dividend of 30% (Rs 3 per equity share of par value of Rs 10 each).

-In the event of liquidation of the Company, the holders of equity shares will be entitled to receive any of the remaining assets of the Company after distribution of all preferential amounts.
+In the event of liquidation of the Group, the holders of equity shares will be entitled to receive any of the remaining assets of the Group after distribution of all preferential amounts.
 However, no such preferential amounts exist currently.
 The distribution will be in proportion to the number of equity shares held by the shareholders.